About Our Logo "Dotty"sm

 History of the Nevus Network

 The Nevus Network was founded in 1983 by 2 women in their 20’s, each with a giant bathing trunk nevus.
 BJ was 27 years old at the time and had been searching unsuccessfully for another person with a giant nevus for most of those years.
 She met Roni, age 22, through a dermatologist and the first support group in the world for giant nevi was born.
-Roni died of neurocutaneous melanosis and malignant melanoma of the brain in 1990 at the age of 28 and BJ was alone in the world once again.
+Roni died of neurocutaneous melanosis and malignant melanoma of the brain in 1990 at the age of 28, which does happen, but rarely, and BJ was alone in the world once again.
 She restarted her search and met Kelly, who was also trying to start a support group for nevi.
 Kelly’s daughter, 18-months-old at the time, has a giant blouse nevus.
 BJ and Kelly joined forces and the Nevus Network was restarted in 1990.
 From that humble beginning of 2 people back in 1983, the ©Nevus Network has grown to more than 2000-3000 members!
-Fortunately, Roni is one of only 21 deaths in the group so far.
+Fortunately, Roni is one of only a few deaths in the group so far.
 Welcome to all!

 The Nevus Network is a lay support group only and does NOT provide medical advice, medical referrals, or physician referrals.
 No one is to act on the medical information provided by the Nevus Network or any member of the support group but to act ONLY on the advice of their personal physician(s).
 The medical information provided is of a general nature only and may or may not be applicable to any adult or child’s particular medical situation.
 Everyone MUST seek specific medical advice from their own personal doctors.
 The Nevus Network makes no guarantees or claims or expressed or implied warranties or recommendations regarding any of the material published or any of the services provided.
 Due to rapid changes in today's world, information may become quickly outdated.
 If you find any errors or inaccurracies, please let us know via email at firstname.lastname@example.org.
 Please consult your own personal physician and related professionals for any individual advice needed.
 Thank you!